Deep Stochastic Mechanics

 Simulation results for two interacting bosons in the harmonic oscillator.

-Let’s try to run simulation for more particles:
+Let’s try to run the simulation for more particles:

 • The proposed DSM approach demonstrates robust performance, accurately following the ground truth and providing reasonable predictions for $d = 3, 4, 5$ interacting bosons